faustobranco/checkbox/readme.md

 A step by step series of examples that tell you have to get a development env running

-1. Create a folder called "checkbox" inside the folder of your project.
+1. Create a folder called "checklist" inside the folder of your project.
-2. Copy the checklist.py and `__init__.py` files to the checkbox folder
+2. Copy the checklist.py and `__init__.py` files to the checklist folder
 3. Do class import for your project normally.

 * If the import is successful, a file called checklist.pyc must be created, this file (compiled python file) must be maintained.